nielshendrickx/Order_backend/README.md

 Choices about time efficiency and quality, choices about your architecture, choices about functionality.
 Which choices did you make?
 (List your choices below, remove what is not relevant)
  - What is your focus when working on Örder?
- > ....
+ > Security : auth part. & TDD
  - Do you have a single-module maven project?
 Or a multi-module maven project?
- > ....
+ > Multi
  - Are you working test-first?
- > ....
+ > Yes
  - Do you have security enabled?
- > ....
+ > Yes
  - Do you have logging enabled?
- > ....
+ > Yes
  - What happens if the firstname contains numbers?
 Is this allowed?
- > ....
+ > A NameNotValidException is thrown.
  - In which currency are the prices?
- > ....
+ > Enum with EUR, USD.
  - Does the phonenumber include the country code?
- > ....
+ > Yes
  - Did you go for a similar architecture as digibooky?
- > ....
+ > Yes
  - Is your application deployed in the cloud?
 (Heroku?)
- > ....
+ > Yes using travis-ci, after all tests succeeded.
  - ....
 ## Progress Story 0 (project setup & technical requirements)
  - [x] Be awesome
- - [ ] Setup Github
+ - [x] Setup Github
- - [ ] Setup Jenkins
+ - [x] Setup Jenkins
- - [ ] Basic setup / skeleton for Spring Boot & Maven
+ - [x] Basic setup / skeleton for Spring Boot & Maven
- - [ ] I have my first REST Controller ready
+ - [x] I have my first REST Controller ready
- - [ ] I commit/push my code on a regular basis
+ - [x] I commit/push my code on a regular basis
- - [ ] Swagger is enabled
+ - [x] Swagger is enabled
 ### Comments:
 ## Story 1
- - [ ] The functional requirements are implemented
+ - [x] The functional requirements are implemented
- - [ ] The requirements are tested with Postman
+ - [x] The requirements are tested with Postman
- - [ ] The requirements are unit tested
+ - [x] The requirements are unit tested
- - [ ] The requirements are integration tested
+ - [x] The requirements are integration tested
- - [ ] Proper logging is setup
+ - [x] Proper logging is setup
- - [ ] I did a "codereview" of my own code before declaring it "done".
+ - [x] I did a "codereview" of my own code before declaring it "done".
- - [ ] I commit/push my code when this story was done
+ - [x] I commit/push my code when this story was done
 ### Comments:
 ## Story 2
  - [ ] The functional requirements are implemented